 While on the hunt, I looked up all possible alternatives for Online Compiler.
 There are many similar apps, but none of them could beat Online Compiler as it supports more coding languages and is lightweight at the same time.

 We reviewed –

 - Terminal IDE – This was mainly focused on Web Development with complete Java/C/C++/HTML Development.
-However, with more fluidity than Online Compiler, you won’t switch between two apps when you already have it covered in Online Compiler.
+However, with more fluidity than an Online Compiler, you won’t switch between two apps when you already have it covered in an Online Compiler.